mainmacjj/loanapp/README.md

 2. To connect to your MySQL database go to src/main/resources/hibernate.cfg.xml and replace the hibernate.connection.password property with your root password.

-3. Open as a Netbeans project and run with the server of your choice.
-The necessary libraries if not available should be downloaded via maven.
+3. The necessary libraries if not available should be downloaded via maven.
+This can be done by opening loanapp as a Netbeans project and right click dependencies then click download declared dependencies (using netbeans 8.0.2 UI as reference).

+4. Then run with the server of your choice.